Akuli/jou/vm/README.md

 - Use `set -e -o pipefail`.
 If this gets in your way, use `|| true` only in the places that need it.
 This way failures are not silenced except where you expect to get failures.
-- Use `nc.traditional` instead of `nc`.
-There are several different versions of netcat, and they are similar but incompatible in subtle ways.
-For example, `echo | nc ...` doesn't work as expected with `ncat`, because `ncat` closes the connection when it gets EOF on stdin.
+- Use `ncat` instead of `nc`.
+The `nc` command can be any of several different netcat implementations: it may be same as `ncat`, or something else.
+The different implementations are similar but incompatible in subtle ways.
+For example, when `nc` gets EOF on stdin, some `nc` implementations (like `ncat`) close the connection while others keep it open.
+I chose to use `ncat` because it is available with the same name in most linux distros.
 - Use the [`wait_for_string.sh`](./wait_for_string.sh) script instead of the `expect` program, for two reasons:
     - Jou developers already need to know at least 4 programming languages, and